 What are Spanish prepositional pronouns?
 They are a very special type of pronouns commonly placed after prepositions just like the pronoun MI in the phrase “A MI”.
 These pronouns are very useful and common in everyday conversations to say simple stuff like “Esto es para ti” (this is for you) and to make more intermediate sentences like “Me gustaría hablar contigo”.
 This lesson will explain how these pronouns work and the easiest way to use them in real conversations.
 More importantly, we will focus on practicing Spanish prepositional pronouns.
 Let’s start…

 What are Spanish prepositional pronouns?

 First, please take a look at the picture below showing a simple definition of Spanish prepositional pronouns and three examples using them.
 In these examples, we will use the prepositions PARA (for), DE (of) and CON (with) and the pronouns TI and ÉL.

 Spanish prepositional pronouns fall into the category of “Pronombres tónicos”.
 As mentioned before, these pronouns are related to subject pronouns such as “Yo, Tú, Él…”, but this specific group will be used with or after prepositions like CON (with), SIN (without), DE (of/from).
-The first thing to master prepositional pronouns you first need to know what are some common prepositions in Spanish.
+The first thing to master prepositional pronouns is to know what are some common prepositions in Spanish.
 For instance, prepositions of place (las preposiciones de lugar) are used to indicate the location of objects.
 Most of the time, prepositional pronouns will be used after the prepositions DE (of/from), CON (with) and SIN (without).
 They can also be used with POR (for/because of) and PARA(for), though this may be a little confusing sometimes.

 It is important to find the pronoun that corresponds to the noun(s), people or things, we are referring to.
 In a certain way, Spanish prepositional pronouns will correspond to direct object pronouns in English, just like YOU in the sentence “This is for you” (Esto es para ti).
 TI would be the proper match for YOU in Spanish for this scenario, but if we were using YOU to refer to several people then USTEDES would be a better match as in “Esto es para ustedes”.